anhtdang92/iOS_Game_Simple_Test/README.md

 ---

+## Recent Updates & Fixes

+### Latest Improvements (Latest Commit: 773b0da)

+**Fixed Blank Screen Issue:** Resolved a critical bug that caused the game board to display as blank when progressing to new levels.

+**Key Fixes:**
+1. **Grid Structure Correction:** Fixed the SwiftUI Grid layout in `GameView.swift` by properly structuring the row and column loops for correct game board rendering.
+2. **Visual Rune Representation:** Replaced non-existent image assets with colorful, visually distinct rune representations:
+   - 🔥 Fire (Red)
+   - 💧 Water (Blue)
+   - 🌍 Earth (Brown)
+   - 💨 Air (Cyan)
+   - ✨ Light (Yellow)

+**Technical Details:**
+- Each rune now displays as a colored circle with an emoji symbol
+- Added visual effects including shadows and borders for better aesthetics
+- Maintained all existing game mechanics and functionality
+- Improved visual feedback for special effects (bombs, lightning, etc.)

+---

 ## Graphics Prompts

 Here are some prompts that can be used with an AI image generator (like Midjourney, DALL-E, etc.) to create the visual assets for the game.